rsm-hcd/RSM.HCD.CSharp/src/AndcultureCode.CSharp.Testing/AndcultureCode.CSharp.Testing.md

 ##### Summary

-Returns a new \`Randomizer\` instance for generating random data as factory values.
+Returns a cached \`Randomizer\` instance for generating random data as factory values.

 ##### Returns